-10 Best Apps for Samsung Galaxy S9 and S9 Plus
+20 Best Apps for Samsung Galaxy S9 and S9 Plus

-Here we gather some of the best applications for Samsung Galaxy S9 and S9 Plus for better usability, customization, and do a lot with your handset.
+Here we gather some of the best apps for Samsung Galaxy S9 and S9 Plus for better usability, customization, and do a lot with your handset.
 The most exciting feature of this phone is its camera, it has 12 MP Dual pixel lens with optical image stabilization If also offers a better battery life.
 S9 will have 3000mAh battery life.
 The best thing about S9/S9 Plus is its improved CPU, that eventually boosts its battery life.
 For this impressive smartphone, we have some useful applications that will make your experience with this smartphone, a tad bit more interesting.

 There are always some built-in applications that every phone has, or many of them remain unused (bloatware).
 To help you out, we have tried to cover some of the most interesting applications that you might find useful.
 These applications should help you to take care your daily tasks easily, personalize the phone, and improve productivity.